 At Assunnah Primary School we want to create confident, skilful mathematicians who have a life-long love of mathematics and can expertly apply their knowledge and understanding.
-We use Power Maths to help develop a deeper understanding of mathematics through: fun practical activities, exploration, discussion, problem solving and reasoning.
+We use White Rose Maths to help develop a deeper understanding of mathematics through: fun practical activities, exploration, discussion, problem solving and reasoning.

 How will the lessons work?

 Each lesson has a progression, with a central flow that draws the main learning into focus.
 There are different elements, informed by research into best practice in maths teaching, that bring the lessons to life:

 - Discover – each lesson begins with a problem to solve, often a real-life example, sometimes a puzzle or a game.
 These are engaging and fun, and designed to get all children thinking.

 - Share – the class shares their ideas and compares different ways to solve the problem, explaining their reasoning with hands-on resources and drawings to make their ideas clear.
 Children are able to develop their understanding of the concept with input from the teacher.

 - Think together – the next part of the lesson is a journey through the concept, digging deeper and deeper so that each child builds on secure foundations while being challenged to apply their understanding in different ways and with increasing independence.

 - Practice – now children practice individually or in small groups, rehearsing and developing their skills to build fluency, understanding of the concept and confidence.